learn-co-curriculum/cssi-5-python-your-language/README.md

 When you type python my_program.py at the terminal, you're running a Python interpreter, that is, a program that understands Python and knows how to execute the code you wrote.
 Every programming language needs another program to translate it into something the computer's CPU can deal with.

-For this challenge, you are going to write an interpreter for your own programming language, called "Cussy" (from CSSI).
+For this challenge, you are going to write an interpreter for your own programming language, called "Pythonic" (from CSSI).

 Read the [Norvig article](http://norvig.com/lispy.html) linked above.
 Read it again.
 This is the model we'll be following in this challenge.
 Read it a third time.
-We'll start Cussy off with some simple math operations:
+We'll start Pythonic off with some simple math operations:

 ```python
 4 + 5